alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 *   **Inline links to related content.**
     There's an annoying trend in online publications where every few paragraphs you get a promo for a different article.
-    I'm already reading -- stop trying to distract me!
+    I'm already reading your site -- stop trying to distract me!
-    I deleted all those, so now saved articles are just the text, as the author intended.
+    I deleted all those, so my saved articles are just the text, as the author intended.

 *   **Cookie notices, analytics, tracking, and other services for gathering "consent".**
     These are large and completely unnecessary to me -- I care about the content of a web page, not what it was tracking about me.